 Consider purchasing some items such as alcohol or snacks at the duty-free store at the airport when you arrive, otherwise you will be spending double once you are traveling around.
 You may also bring in your own snacks and alcohol, but be sure to follow the strict customs limits regarding these items.

-4) What is there to do around Iceland?
+7. What is there to do around Iceland?

 Not only are there lots of sights to see, just driving around and experiencing the gorgeous scenery is an activity in itself!
 I was absolutely blown away by the beauty I found there, it seemed no matter where I went I was surrounded by amazing sights.
 Here are some of the top sights I recommend visiting:

-- Blue Lagoon– Iceland’s famous geothermal spa.
+Blue Lagoon– Iceland’s famous geothermal spa.
 It is not far from the Keflavik airport.
-Due to its increasing popularity reservations are required.
+Due to its increasing popularity, reservations are required.
 It is well worth the visit so make sure you book a spot in advance online.

-- Gulfoss– (Golden Falls) is one of Iceland’s most iconic and beloved waterfalls, found in the Hvítá river canyon in south Iceland.
-The water in Hvítá river travels from the glacier Langjökull, before cascading 32 meters (105 feet) down.
+Gulfoss– (Golden Falls) is one of Iceland’s most iconic and beloved waterfalls, found in the Hvítá river canyon in south Iceland.
+The water in the Hvítá river travels from the glacier Langjökull, before cascading 32 meters (105 feet) down.
 It is truly a beautiful sight to behold.

-- Kerid Crater– a volcanic crater lake located in the Grímsnes area in south Iceland, along the Golden Circle.
+Kerid Crater– a volcanic crater lake located in the Grímsnes area in south Iceland, along the Golden Circle.
 You will see a small gravel parking lot off the main road, pull in and see the attendant to pay a small fee before walking to the viewpoints.

-- Jökulsárlón– a glacial lagoon, bordering Vatnajökull National Park in southeastern Iceland.
-Its beautiful, still, blue waters are dotted with icebergs from the surrounding Breiðamerkurjökull Glacier, part of larger Vatnajökull Glacier.
+Jökulsárlón– a glacial lagoon bordering Vatnajökull National Park in southeastern Iceland.
+It’s beautiful, still, blue waters are dotted with icebergs from the surrounding Breiðamerkurjökull Glacier, part of larger Vatnajökull Glacier.
 The Glacier Lagoon flows through a short waterway into the Atlantic Ocean, leaving chunks of ice on a black sand beach.
 In winter, the fish-filled lagoon hosts hundreds of seals.

 Geysir– a famous hot spring in the geothermal area of Haukadalur Valley, found in southern Iceland on the famous Golden Circle route.
 There are several geysers to see and you can follow the marked paths to view them all.
 If you are lucky you might even see one erupt!
 There is a restaurant and gift shop located across the street, a great place to grab a bite and pick up some Icelandic souvenirs.

-- Skógafoss– an amazing waterfall in southern Iceland found along the coastal route of the Ring Road.
+Skógafoss– an amazing waterfall in southern Iceland found along the coastal route of the Ring Road.
 It has a drop of 60 meters and a width of 25 meters.
 You can walk right up to it, but be prepared to be drenched!
-On a day where the wind is blowing, your chances of being soaked are even higher.
+On a day when the wind is blowing, your chances of being soaked are even higher.
 There is a staircase that you can take all the way to the top where a magnificent view awaits you.

-- Vatnajökull National Park– a protected wilderness area in southern Iceland centered around the Vatnajökull glacier.
+Vatnajökull National Park– a protected wilderness area in southern Iceland centered around the Vatnajökull glacier.
 Defined by massive glaciers, ice caves, snowy mountain peaks, active geothermal areas, and rivers, the region includes Jökulsárlón, a glacial lagoon with icebergs, and the Svartifoss and Dettifosis waterfalls.

-- Húsavík– also known as the whale watching capital of Iceland, this sleepy little fishing town has colorful houses, unique museums, and stunning views of snowcapped peaks across the bay.
+Húsavík– also known as the whale-watching capital of Iceland, this sleepy little fishing town has colorful houses, unique museums, and stunning views of snowcapped peaks across the bay.
 It is also an excellent location to catch a glimpse of the Northern Lights!

-7) What is the best time of year to visit Iceland?
+8. What is the best time of year to visit Iceland?

 The best off- and shoulder-season times are the months of April, May, September, and October.
 These months have slightly less forgiving weather (October may be a bit cold for some) but tourism is far lower and prices will be back to their already-high normal amounts.
 The fall months are especially beautiful, as long as you plan your wardrobe appropriately!

-11) Is the water safe to drink?
+9. Is the water safe to drink?